eejlny/VGAE_SGRACE/README.md

-You need to install PYGOD libraries:
+To test the model without hardware acceleration you need to install PYGOD libraries: